 The FAFSA is required for all forms of federal student aid, including grants, work-studies, and federal loans.
 Some state and school-specific aid may also be awarded based on information included on a student’s FAFSA form.

 Applicants who submit a FAFSA get a Student Aid Report (SAR) that summarizes the form’s information.
-It will include your Expected Family Contribution (EFC) and your eligibility for federal grants and loans among other details.
+It will include your Student Aid Index number (SAI) and your eligibility for federal grants and loans among other details.
 Schools listed on your FAFSA get a copy of this report to determine aid.

 Recommended: FAFSA Guide